Hiimsonkul/Hiimsonkul/README.md

 - [nateraw/stable-diffusion-videos](https://github.com/nateraw/stable-diffusion-videos) - Create 🔥 videos with Stable Diffusion by exploring the latent space and morphing between text prompts (2 weeks ago)
 - [cemu-project/Cemu](https://github.com/cemu-project/Cemu) - Cemu is a Wii U emulator (3 weeks ago)
 - [gskinnerTeam/flutter-wonderous-app](https://github.com/gskinnerTeam/flutter-wonderous-app) - A showcase app for the Flutter SDK.
 Wonderous will educate and entertain as you uncover information about some of the most famous structures in the world.
 (3 weeks ago)
 - [altryne/awesome-ai-art-image-synthesis](https://github.com/altryne/awesome-ai-art-image-synthesis) - A list of awesome tools, ideas, prompt engineering tools, colabs, models, and helpers for the prompt designer playing with aiArt and image synthesis.
 Covers Dalle2, MidJourney, StableDiffusion, and open source tools.
-(4 weeks ago)
+(1 month ago)
 - [Sanakan8472/copy-dialog-lunar-lander](https://github.com/Sanakan8472/copy-dialog-lunar-lander) - Play lunar lander in you windows file copy dialog (1 month ago)
 - [opcodesio/log-viewer](https://github.com/opcodesio/log-viewer) - Fast and beautiful Log Viewer for Laravel (1 month ago)